Craig-Hudson/online-book-review/README.md

 I would like to acknowledge the following people who helped me along the way in completing this project:

-- My code institute mentor Narender Singh for feedback and the many ways I can improve.
+- My code institute mentor Brian for feedback and the many ways I can improve.
 - My partner for having the patience with me and allowing me more time to work on projects.
 - My fellow classmates Ross and dan for any hints and tips that they have given me over the last few weeks.
 - Other family who have helped test my quiz application and given me constructive feedback, and ideas that I would be able to improve the quiz application.